Even though we may not completely approve on everything he’s done, I think Napoleon had a pretty good idea on how to delegate:

 One thing of caution here: realize that YOUR challenge in learning how to delegate is finding the right balance and keeping your hands off the project itself.

-It’s your reports challenge to learn how to finish a project like this effectively.
+It’s your reports challenge to learn how to finish a project like this successfully.

 And then: D-day!
 The results are in!